tammuz_trinityThe Trinity

 2 Corinthians 13:14: The grace of the Master Yahshua Messiah, and the love of Yahweh, and the fellowship of the Kodesh Spirit, be with you all.

 Again, three items mentioned but not in reference to any 3-in-1 or 2-in-1 deity.
-If you, your father and a wheelbarrow go into the words to chop down a tree, is that a “trinity” or a 3-in-1, a 2-in-1—it is the same here and just as ridiculous unless you have been deceived all your life into looking at it that way.
+If you, your father and a wheelbarrow go into the words to chop down a tree, is that a “trinity” or a 3-in-1, a 2-in-1?
+It is the same here and just as ridiculous unless you have been deceived all your life into looking at it that way.

 Back to List